 We found this beautiful polished faux marble tile on sale at Floor and Decor.
 I love the clean simplicity of this floor, especially alongside the new white tub and shower curtains!

 This Delta Linden faucet set looks great, and it is so practical.
-Having the detachable shower wand in the center has been so nice for giving the kids baths!
+Having the detachable shower wand in the center has been incredibly useful for giving the kids baths!

 Wow, this bathroom remodel was a long time coming, and I am so happy it is finally complete.
 I loved participating in the One Room Challenge.
 It gives you the motivation and inspiration you need to create a beautiful space in your home!